 Konstantin Santur

-Konstantin Santur over 5 years ago
+Konstantin Santur almost 6 years ago

 Good article, Darina, thank you very much.
 Here p2p lending have been mentioned, I deal with that topic.
 For those ones who want to make a deep research of blockchain in p2p and, probably, invest money, I would recommend this review - https://softmedialab.com/blog/blockchain-for-p2p-lending/ The blockchain is worth studying, let's join forces :)